repoeli/csshtmlproject/README.md

 ### Performance Optimization
 - Optimized images with appropriate sizing and formats
 - Lazy loading for below-the-fold content
+   - is a technique that delays the loading of non-critical resources (like images) until they're needed, which helps improve page load performance. (loading="lazy")
 - Efficient CSS implementation
 - Quick loading times across all devices